Check Out These 8 Brilliant Uses For Beer

 Polish copper?
 Feed the garden?
 A frosty brew tastes great but it also has several other surprising uses.
 Check out this list!

 Who says beer is just for drinking?
-A frosty brew tastes great but it also has several other surprising uses—as part of your health and beauty routine, and around the home and garden, too.
-Here are 8 interesting uses … read on as you sip your favorite beer brand …
+A frosty brew tastes great, but it also has several other surprising uses, as part of your health and beauty routine, around the home, and in the garden.
+Here are 8 interesting uses, read on as you sip your favorite brand.
+The Britannica entry on beer traces the brew back at least 5,000 years; people have been finding alternative uses for it for almost as long.

 8 Brilliant Ways To Use Beer